Skip to article frontmatterSkip to article content

 from pylab import *

 The error formulae we have derived so far assume certain derivatives exist and are continuous.
-This may be a restrictive assumption in some cases.
-Even if the function is not differentiable everywhere, it the derivatives may be integrable.
-In this case, we can Taylor formula with an integral remainder term to perform the error analysis.
+This may be a restrictive assumption in many cases.
+Even if the function is not differentiable everywhere, the derivatives may be integrable.
+In this case, we can use Taylor formula with an integral remainder term to perform the error analysis.

 Assume that ff is continuously differentiable and ff'' is integrable on [a,b][a,b], i.e.,